 The work of Terzopoulos et al. [1987] pioneered physics-based animation, nowadays an indispensable tool in feature animation and visual effects.
-Real-time physics became widespread only more recently, with first success stories represented by real-time rigid body simulators, commercially offered by companies such as Havok since early 2000s.
+Real-time physics became widespread only more recently, with the first success stories represented by real-time rigid body simulators, commercially offered by companies such as Havok since early 2000s.
 Fast simulation of deformable objects is more challenging because they feature many more degrees of freedom than rigid bodies.
-Fast simulations of deformable objects using shape matching [Müller et al. 2005; Rivers and James 2007] paved the way towards more general Position Based Dynamics methods [Müller et al. 2007; Stam 2009].
-The past decade witnessed rapid development of Position Based methods, including improvements of the convergence [Müller 2008; Kim et al. 2012], robust simulation of elastic models [Müller and Chentanez 2011], generalization to fluids [Macklin and Müller 2013] and continuum-based materials [Müller et al. 2014; Bender et al. 2014a], unified solvers including multiple phases of matter [Macklin et al. 2014], and most recently, methods to avoid element inversion [Müller et al. 2015].
-We refer to a recent survey [Bender et al. 2014b] for a more detailed summary of Position Based methods.
+Fast simulations of deformable objects using shape matching [Müller et al. 2005; Rivers and James 2007] paved the way toward more general Position-Based Dynamics methods [Müller et al. 2007; Stam 2009].
+The past decade witnessed rapid development of Position-Based methods, including improvements of the convergence [Müller 2008; Kim et al. 2012], robust simulation of elastic models [Müller and Chentanez 2011], generalization to fluids [Macklin and Müller 2013] and continuum-based materials [Müller et al. 2014; Bender et al. 2014a], unified solvers including multiple phases of matter [Macklin et al. 2014], and, most recently, methods to avoid element inversion [Müller et al. 2015].
+We refer to a recent survey [Bender et al. 2014b] for a more detailed summary of Position-Based methods.

-A new interpretation of Position Based methods was offered by Liu et al. [2013], observing that Position Based Dynamics can be interpreted as an approximate solver for Implicit Euler time-stepping.
+A new interpretation of Position-Based methods was offered by Liu et al. [2013], observing that Position-Based Dynamics can be interpreted as an approximate solver for Implicit Euler time-stepping.
 The same paper introduces a fast local/global solver for mass-spring systems integrated using Implicit Euler.
-This method was later generalized to Projective Dynamics [Bouaziz et al. 2014] by combining the ideas of [Liu et al. 2013] with a shape editing system "Shape-Up" [Bouaziz et al. 2012].
-Recently, a Chebyshev Semi-Iterative method [Wang 2015] has been proposed to accelerate convergence of Projective Dynamics, while exploring also highly parallel GPU implementations of real-time physics.
+This method was later generalized to Projective Dynamics [Bouaziz et al. 2014] by combining the ideas of Liu et al. [2013] with a shape editing system "Shape-Up" [Bouaziz et al. 2012].
+Recently, a Chebyshev Semi-Iterative method [Wang 2015] has been proposed to accelerate convergence of Projective Dynamics while also exploring highly parallel GPU implementations of real-time physics.
+Concurrently to our work, Narain et al. [2016] interpreted Projective Dynamics as a special case of the Alternating Direction Method of Multipliers (ADMM), leading to another way to enable simulation of more general elastic materials.

-Multi-grid methods represent another approach to accelerate physics-based simulations [Georgii and Westermann 2006; Müller 2008; Wang et al. 2010; McAdams et al. 2011; Tamstorf et al. 2015].
-Multi-grid methods are attractive especially for highly detailed meshes where sparse direct solvers become hindered by high memory requirements.
-However, constructing multi-resolution data structures and picking suitable parameters is not a trivial task.
-Another way to speed up FEM is by using subspace simulation where the nodal degrees of freedom are replaced with a low-dimensional linear subspace [Barbič and James 2005; An et al. 2008; Li et al. 2014].
+Multigrid methods represent another approach to accelerate physics-based simulations [Georgii and Westermann 2006; Müller 2008; Wang et al. 2010; McAdams et al. 2011; Tamstorf et al. 2015].
+Multigrid methods are attractive especially for highly detailed meshes where sparse direct solvers become hindered by high memory requirements.
+However, constructing multiresolution data structures and picking suitable parameters is not a trivial task.
+Another way to speed up FEM is by using subspace simulation, where the nodal degrees of freedom are replaced with a low-dimensional linear subspace [Barbič and James 2005; An et al. 2008; Li et al. 2014].
 These methods can be very efficient; however, deformations that were not accounted for during the subspace construction may not be well represented.
-A variety of approaches have been designed to address this limitation while trying to preserve efficiency [Harmon and Zorin 2013; Teng et al. 2014; Teng et al. 2015].
-Simulating at coarser resolutions is also possible, while crafting special data-driven materials which avoid the loss of accuracy typically associated with lower resolutions [Chen et al. 2015].
+A variety of approaches have been designed to address this limitation while trying to preserve efficiency [Harmon and Zorin 2013; Teng et al. 2014, 2015].
+Simulating at coarser resolutions is also possible, while crafting special datadriven materials that avoid the loss of accuracy typically is associated with lower resolutions [Chen et al. 2015].